Non-geographic telephone numbers in the United Kingdom: Controlled Premium Rate Services

 From 16 January 2019, all Information, Connection and/or Sign-posting Services (ICSS), irrespective of call cost or prefix used, were added to this definition.

 Services identified as CPRS must comply with the PSA Code of Practice.

-History of Non-Geographic Prefixes
+History

 Most non-geographic numbers use prefixes recovered from former use as geographic area codes.
 For previous uses of prefixes such as 0345, 0800 and 0990, see: List of dialling codes in the United Kingdom.

 Freephone - including 0800 and 0808

 During the 1980s, free-to-caller numbers were introduced using a range of prefixes that had previously been used as geographic area codes.
 By the 1990s, the prefixes 0321, 0500 and 0800 were all in use and allocated to Vodafone, Mercury Communications and BT respectively.
 Typically, the relevant prefix was followed by a six-digit number, giving a total number length of ten digits including the initial '0'.

 Increased competition and a shortage of the popular 0800 numbers in the early 1990s saw various strategies employed to increase freephone capacity.
 Newly issued 0800 numbers were lengthened to include seven digits after the 0800 prefix, and the additional 0808 prefix was introduced during 1997.
 Also during the 1990s, deregulation allowed companies other than BT to acquire 0800 numbers and issue them to their customers, as well as allowing customers with existing freephone numbers to retain them when changing telecoms supplier.

 With the 0800 and 0808 ranges established as the primary freephone ranges, the 0321 number range was withdrawn during 2001.
 The 0500 number range will be withdrawn during 2017, with users migrated to 0808 5 numbers.

 Major mobile phone operators went through a period of charging callers to dial most freephone numbers from around 2005 onwards - but this practice largely ceased on 1 July 2015 as 0800 and 0808 numbers became universally free to call from mobiles and landlines due to changes in Ofcom legislation.

 As a freephone call results in no charge to the caller, the organisation receiving the call pays the call cost.